bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Naftali
  asked:
-Many times working with previews becomes difficult (almost like writing unit tests) is there a way to have Previews set default data, so for example lets say I'm passing a Bool into a view can previews by default give it a value so instead of SomeView(someBool: Bool) it will be SomeView(someBool: .co…
+Many times working with previews becomes difficult (almost like writing unit tests) is there a way to have Previews set default data, so for example let's say I'm passing a Bool into a view can previews by default give it a value so instead of SomeView(someBool: Bool) it will be SomeView(someBool: `.constant(false)` or something to that effect?
-See more
 20 replies

 WWDC Bot